 You can shift your focus to the genres that are doing well, and away from the ones that aren’t.

 If you’re sufficiently interested in—and excited about—a topic, you’ll be happy to do the research necessary to present an authoritative and nicely written article.
+Right?

-Communications, travel, art, renaissance history, military history, military vehicles, military museums, fortresses, ancient artillery, film festivals, beer, boutique wineries, marina destinations for sailors, ghost towns, UFO hot spots and conferences, schooners, state parks, a Balinese cremation ceremony, jet lag, rock climbing, wildlife refuges, catacombs in Paris, and medieval monasteries and folklore.
+As an example, I have a lot of interests.
+I’ve had articles published on such diverse topics as: communications, travel, art, renaissance history, military history, military vehicles, military museums, fortresses, ancient artillery, film festivals, beer, boutique wineries, marina destinations for sailors, ghost towns, UFO hot spots and conferences, schooners, state parks, a Balinese cremation ceremony, jet lag, rock climbing, wildlife refuges, catacombs in Paris, and medieval monasteries and folklore.